Crude Oil Prices Continue Higher on Recent Oil Tanker Disruptions

 Last Wednesday's EIA report showed that (1) US crude oil inventories as of December 12 were -4.0% below the seasonal 5-year average, (2) gasoline inventories were -0.4% below the seasonal 5-year average, and (3) distillate inventories were -5.7% below the 5-year seasonal average.
 US crude oil production in the week ending December 12 fell -0.1% w/w to 13.843 million bpd, just below the record high of 13.862 million bpd from the week of November 7.

-Baker Hughes reported last Friday that the number of active US oil rigs in the week ended December 19 fell by -8 to a 4.25-year low of 406 rigs.
+Baker Hughes reported Tuesday that the number of active US oil rigs in the week ended December 26 rose by +3 rigs to 409 rigs, recovering slightly from the 4.25-year low of 406 rigs posted in the week ended December 19.
 Over the past 2.5 years, the number of US oil rigs has fallen sharply from the 5.5-year high of 627 rigs reported in December 2022.

 On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.